ATKoala/automated-plan-checking/README.md

 1. In Spyder, navigate to where you want the program to go.
 In the example below, we are saving it on the desktop.
 ![Spyder navigation](docs/images/navigate-clone-location.png)
-2. In Spyder console, enter `!git clone https://github.com/ATKoala/automated-plan-checking.git`
+2. In Spyder console, enter `!git clone https://github.com/ATKoala/automated-plan-checking.git`.
+Note the exclamation mark!
 ![Git clone results](docs/images/run-git-clone.png)
 3. The program will be downloaded as a folder "automated-plan-checking", in the working directory. (in this example on the desktop)
 ![Cloned folder](docs/images/show-cloned-dir.png)